 The more interesting part is the Markovmodel built to calculate the equilibrium levels of employment and unemployment, doing this, the population is divided into three groups: Receivers of income insurance, employed, and receivers of other social benefits.
 The Markovmodel estimates the probability of changing in-between these three groups, thereby looking at changes in the exit rate and approach rate.
 The exit-rate shows how a change in the level of income insurance changes the departure from unemployment to employment in the period up until the reduction and in the period immediately after.
 This effect is mostly concerned the unemployed with the best job opportunities to get off income insurance.
 The model is estimated using the 2010 reform mentioned in the previous subsection showing an effect on the exit-rate up till 78 weeks before a reduction in income insurance and up till 26 weeks after a reduction (Dagpengekommissionens sekretariat, 2015).
 These behavioral effects are specified as elasticities, meaning that a relative change in the exit rate from unemployment to employment is a function of the relative change in the level of income insurance.
 Thereby the effects of an increase in the level of income insurance of 30 and 10% will, following their estimates, have the effects of increasing the exit rate by 78% and 26%, at the time of change.

-Besides the effect of the exit rate, the IS-commission also includes the approach rate.
-Here, the IS-commission looks at if people on their way into the income insurance program will find employment before entering the program.
+Besides the effect of the exit rate, the IS-commission also includes the approach rate, showing the rate in which people goes from employment to unemployment.
+Here, the IS-commission only looks at if people in terminated positions, thereby on their way into the income insurance program will find employment before entering the program.
 One issue is that data can’t show how many people are on their way to enter the income insurance program or how large the exit-rate to employment is for this group.

-Therefore, the IS-commission must assume that the behavioral effects for people being close to entering the insurance program (for example from terminated positions) are comparable to the behavioral effects of people already being in the income insurance program and thereby have been in unemployment for up till almost 2 years.
+Therefore, the IS-commission must assume that the behavioral effects for people in terminated positions are comparable to the behavioral effects of people already being in the income insurance program and thereby have been in unemployment for up till almost 2 years.

+Burde man nævne noget om størrelsesordenen af approach rate?